Selecting a Saddle

 The selected saddle should fit the needs of the rider and the type of horse.
 Supplement personal preference with knowledge of the advantages and disadvantages of the many different styles and types of saddles.

 The first step in selecting a saddle is to determine which style of riding you prefer.
-See table above.
+(See Styles of saddles sidebar.)
 For many riders this may not be important.
 The decision probably was made long before and the horse was purchased specifically for that style.
 For a beginner, however, selecting the riding style may pose more of a problem.
 Each style has its advantages and disadvantages.

 Even though one riding style may have been selected, there is a great deal of variation among the saddles within it.
 Tradition, experience and exposure to other riders must then be considered.